Occupation: Space Scientist and Science Communicator

 Maggie was diagnosed with dyslexia as a child and she struggles with writing and paperwork.
 Despite that, she has published three books on space and astronomy and has written scripts for TV shows.

 Maggie was appointed a MBE by the Queen for services to science education.
+In 2020, the Institute of Physics awarded her with a medal for her work.

 Maggie enjoyed acting at school and took part in lots of school plays.
 Her dream is to appear in a Star Trek film.